isomerpages/moe-fairfieldsec/_parents/Information for Sec 1 2024/Secondary 1 Registration.md

 <u>Non-Medical Reasons</u>

 Students who are appealing  for school transfer into Fairfield Methodist School (Secondary) due to non-medical reasons, will need to submit their appeal through this&nbsp;**[link](https://go.gov.sg/sec1appealfortransfer )**&nbsp;.
 The transfer request form will be available from&nbsp;**Wednesday, 20 December 2023, 12pm**.
-You will receive an email confirmation upon completing the form.All appeal forms must reach the school by **5pm** on **Tuesday, 26 December 2023.**
+You will receive an email confirmation upon completing the form.
+All appeal forms must reach the school by **5pm** on **Tuesday, 26 December 2023.**

 Consideration for any transfer is based on the following: